 Much of snake evolutionary history is unknown because of the lack of fossils.

-Snakes and lizards -- like all members of the class reptilia -- are ectothermic, or cold-blooded, which means that they do not possess the internal mechanisms that allow birds and mammals to maintain a constant body temperature.
+Lizard and snake species -- like all members of the class reptilia -- are ectothermic, or cold-blooded.
+Being cold-blooded means that they do not possess the internal mechanisms that allow birds and mammals to maintain a constant body temperature.

-The overwhelming majority of snakes and lizards are oviparous, a term used to describe organisms that reproduce by laying eggs.
+The overwhelming majority of snakes and lizards are oviparous.
+This is a term used to describe organisms that reproduce by laying eggs.
 A few snake species, however, are ovoviparous, which means that young hatch from eggs inside the body.
 Other snakes give birth to live young.

 Lizards, however, have many more scales on their bellies than snakes, which have only one row of scales on their underside.
 The scales of snakes and lizards do not grow at the same rate as the animal, therefore squamates shed their skin periodically, a process known as molting, to accommodate new skin.

 As reptiles, lizards and snakes have a few internal organ characteristics in common, such as a three-chambered heart with one ventricle and two atria.
 In addition, the primary means of respiration in both snakes and lizards are a pair of lungs, though the former often lack or have a significantly smaller left lung due to their relatively narrow bodies.

 Moreover, snakes do not have eyelids, while lizards do.
 Virtually all snakes are strict carnivores.
-Some species of lizards, however, also eat plant matter.
+Some species of lizards, however, also eat plant matter along with eating other animals.
 Snakes can consume prey much larger than their own bodies thanks to jaw bones that unhinge.
 Lizards do not possess this adaptation.
-Lizards, however, have ears, which snakes lack.
+Lizards, however, have ears, which another feature that snakes lack.